 Cerebral palsy does not have to limit your child’s life — Halloween included.
-Last year, a group of high school students in Indiana built a Hulk costume for a 4-year-old boy with cerebral palsy.
-From buying a pre-made costume to making one for your child, there are plenty of ways to celebrate Halloween this year.
+A great example is when a group of high school students in Indiana built a Hulk costume for a 4-year-old boy with cerebral palsy.
+From buying a pre-made costume to making one for your child, there are plenty of ways to celebrate Halloween safely this year.

 Halloween and Children With Cerebral Palsy

-40-50% of those affected with cerebral palsy cannot walk on their own, according to the Centers for Disease Control and Prevention (CDC).
+40-50% of children with cerebral palsy cannot walk on their own, according to the Centers for Disease Control and Prevention (CDC).
 These children may need adaptive equipment, such as a wheelchair, to move around.

 Others may have problems eating, speaking, or controlling their movements.